tanmatt/QuoteOfTheDay/README.md

 - Fri Sep  6 07:00:08 2024 | Success is not final, failure is not fatal: it is the courage to continue that counts. - Winston Churchill
 - Sat Sep  7 07:00:07 2024 | Because of a great love, one is courageous. - Lao Tzu
 - Sun Sep  8 07:00:07 2024 | He who laughs best today, will also laughs last. - Friedrich Nietzsche
+- Mon Sep  9 07:00:07 2024 | A man is relieved and gay when he has put his heart into his work and done his best but what he has said or done otherwise shall give him no peace. - Ralph Waldo Emerson